 Each year, approximately 18,000 children and adolescents enter the Los Angeles County juvenile justice system through the County's three juvenile halls.
 Many of these youth exhibit a variety of mental health and substance abuse problems that require treatment.
-A study conducted jointly by DMH and the UCLA Health Services Research Program in 2000 and 2003 found that many of the newly admitted youth in the county's juvenile halls met the diagnostic criteria for various health mental and substance use disorders.
+A study conducted jointly by DMH and the UCLA Health Services Research Program in 2000 and 2003 found that many of the newly admitted youth in the county's juvenile halls met the diagnostic criteria for various mental health and substance use disorders.

-Youth in need of treatment in the juvenile halls are admitted to an in-house program designed and implemented by an collaboration interagency of DMH.
-Probation, DHS and LACOE.
+Youth in need of treatment in the iuvenile halls are admitted to an in-house program designed and implemented by an interagency collaboration of DMH, Probation, DHS and LACOE.
 The Mental Health Unit (MHU) at each of the three juvenile halls (Barry J. Nidorf in SPA 2, Central in SPA 4 and Los Padrinos in SPA 7) is similar in its setting, approach to screening and treatment, and the structure of its professional staff.
 Each MHU provides screening and assessment, crisis evaluation and intervention, psychiatric evaluation and treatment and short-term psychotherapy.
 Clinical interventions focus on stabilizing the client's symptoms and distress, as well as planning aftercare and linkages to services after release.

-The mental health staff of the juvenile halls consists of Mental Health Clinical Program Heads (3), Psychiatrists (8), Senior Community Mental Health Psychologists (3), Clinical Psychologists Supervising Psychiatric (18),Social Workers (6), Psychiatric Social Workers (24), Mental Health Counselor Registered Nurses (3), Medical Case Workers (2), Recreation Therapists (1), Psychiatric Technicians (1), and Community Workers (1).
-Including clerical and administrative support staff, there is collectively more than 100 mental health staff in the three MHUs.
-There are also 12 community-based contract agencies providing care at satellite clinics serving the juvenile halls and assisting in linking the youth to services in the community.
+The mental health staff of the juvenile halls consist of Mental Health Clinical Program Heads (3), Psychiatrists (8), Senior Community Mental Health Psychologists (3), Clinical Psychologists (18), Supervising Psychiatric Social Workers (6), Psychiatric Social Workers (24), Mental Health Counselor Registered Nurses (3), Medical Case Workers (2), Recreation Therapists (1), Psychiatric Technicians (1), and Community Workers (1).
+Including clerical and administrative support staff, there are collectively more than 100 mental health staff in the three MHUs.
+There are also 12 communitybased contract agencies providing care at satellite clinics serving the juvenile halls and assisting in linking the youth to services in the community.

-In order to identify youth in need of mental health services who are entering the county juvenile halls, DMH screened all newly admitted minors including 24% who required a full assessment and had a clinical case opened for ongoing treatment during FY 09-10.
-The Massachusetts Youth

-Screening Inventory (MAYSI-2), developed specifically for this population, is used to conduct the screening.
+In order to identify youth in need of mental health services who are entering the county juvenile halls, DMH screened all newly admitted minors including 24% who required a full assessment and had a clinical case opened for ongoing treatment during FY 10-11.
+The Massachusetts Youth Screening Inventory (MAYSI-2), developed specifically for this population, is used to conduct the screening.
 A computer reads the MAYSI-2 questions to the youth.
-Those minors with screening scores above the pre-selected cut-off points on this instrument receive a structured interview, the DMH Short-Form Assessment, to their determine need for further assessment and service.
+Those minors with screening scores above the cut-off points pre-selected on this instrument receive a structured interview, the DMH Short-Form Assessment, to determine their need for further assessment and service.
 Youth who are not identified by the MAYSI-2 as needing mental health intervention may nonetheless be evaluated further and/or be referred for treatment based on the clinical judgment of the mental health professional.
-Further assessment using more in-depth clinical psychological interviewing, consultation, and review of available DMH or Probation mental health history records are provided to those youth with more complex or enduring problems to assist in planning treatment.
+Further assessment using more in-depth clinical psychological interviewing, testing, consultation, and review of available DMH or Probation mental health history records are provided to those youth with more complex or enduring problems to assist in planning treatment.

-In FY 09-10, 10,686 youth were screened and evaluated in the three County juvenile halls.
-This was 100% of all newly admitted youths.
-Of those. approximately 25% required full assessment and had a clinical case opened for on-going treatment. numbers screened for Barry J. Nidorf, Central Juvenile Hall and Los Padrinos Juvenile Hall were: 2,936, 3,285, and 4,760, and the numbers treated were 3,663, 3,631, and 4,377, respectively.
+In FY 10-11, 10,193 youth were screened and evaluated in the three County juvenile halls.
+This was 99% of all newly admitted youths.
+The numbers screened for Barry J. Nidorf, Central Juvenile Hall and Los Padrinos Juvenile Hall were: 2,390, 3,078, and 4,725, and the numbers treated were 2,786, 3,397, and 4,206, respectively.